-This course introduces students to the field of international relations: how do the various actors that participate in international politics interact with each other?
-This includes 7.8 billion people, 195 countries (excluding Taiwan or territories like Bermuda, Greenland, Palestine and Puerto Rico, which are governed by other countries) and thousands of non-state actors, from transnational advocacy groups like the Red Cross to international organizations like the United Nations to terrorist groups.
+This course introduces students to the field of international relations: how do the various actors that participate in international politics "live together"?
+This includes 8 billion people, 195 countries (excluding Taiwan or territories like Bermuda, Greenland, and Puerto Rico, which are governed by other countries) and thousands of non-state actors, from transnational advocacy groups like the Red Cross to international organizations like the United Nations to terrorist groups.

 When you complete this course, you will broaden your understanding of the world and appreciate different experiences of and perspectives on global issues and debates.
-You will think critically about the arguments and opinions you read and hear.
+You will think more critically about the arguments and opinions you read and hear about international politics.
 Some of these will challenge assumptions and viewpoints that you have.
-The goal is not to convert you to a particular political perspective, but rather to stimulate you to clarify and understand your own values.
+The goal of the course is not to convert you to a particular political perspective, but rather to stimulate you to clarify and understand your own values and their global implications.
 In doing so, you will also familiarize yourself with relevant data and become better able to make intelligent judgments about international politics and how they affect you.